 Apart from generating media hype, I doubt many policy makers in the West are genuinely interested in the DRC.
 I happened to be listening to an interview with Gerald Prunier recently and his conclusion was not that different: our perspective of the DRC conflict are clouded by racism.
 No one wants to address the politics.
 Instead, the image of total chaos is encouraged.
 The tragic consequence is that many more continue to die and suffer.

-Much as I support efforts by Panzi hospital, I am unsure whether the entire project exists to help the women or as a rallying ground for sympathetic westerners.
-In other words, is the humanitarian focus enough to solve the conflict?
+I support efforts by Panzi hospital, but like all interventions that are emergency we can’t help wonder, is the humanitarian focus enough to solve the conflict?
 I guess, one may say, the two are not mutually exclusive.
 Besides, who am I to be asking such a question?
 Except, I was in those same places not so long ago.

 It’s taken me some days to come to write about my time at Panzi but this passionate email I received from a friend who is both Rwandan and Congolese gave the needed push.
 It followed a chat on my recent trip to Bukavu and Panzi in particular where I spent a week with a team of Psychologists and a Psychiatrist assessing war trauma among health workers.